AstroAndyN/SonifyDSS/README.md

 # SonifyDSS
-Generate sounds from Digitized Sky Survey data using "sonification" techniques
+Generate sounds from Digitized Sky Survey data using "sonification" techniques.

 # Outline
 SonifyDSS is a python code that using sonification techniques to turn FITS data from the Digitized Sky Survey 2 collected from the NSAS SkyView system (https://skyview.gsfc.nasa.gov) into sounds.
 It is focussed on generating sounds for composition or exploring data and so is highly configurable.